Harue Kitamura

 Harue Kitamura (Kitamura, Harue (北村 春江) 11 July 1928 – 13 March 2022) was a Japanese politician, lawyer, and feminist.
-She is the first woman to be elected mayor of a Japanese city, serving three terms as the mayor of Ashiya, Hyogo.
+She is the first woman to be elected mayor of a Japanese city, serving three terms as the mayor of Ashiya, Hyōgo.

 Early life

 Kitamura was born in Kyoto in 1928.
 Raised in Osaka, in 1952 she graduated from Ritsumeikan University's law department.
 After experiencing gender discrimination in the workplace, Kitamura decided to become a lawyer to improve conditions and reduce inequality.
 She became the first Ritsumeikan alumna to pass the bar exam in 1956.

 Career

 In 1959, Kitamura started working at the Osaka Family Court, then from 1979 until 1991, at the Ashiya Education Commission to chair terms.

 Kitamura ran for mayor of Ashiya in 1991 as an independent, and became the first female mayor of a Japanese city.
 Her main supporters were mothers who supported her plans for public school reform.
 In 1992 Kitamura was presented with a Medal of Honor.

 The Great Hanshin Earthquake occurred during her time in office, and 400 of Ashiya's citizens were killed.
 With transportation and official communications lines down, Kitamura had to call the mayors of Osaka, Beppu, and Izumo personally to ask for aid.
 Refugees stayed in city hall for weeks until housing was built.

 In 2003 Kitamura retired from political life, and chose not to run for re-election.
-She was publicly recognized by the governor of Hyogo prefecture, Toshizō Ido, for her work.
+She was publicly recognized by the Governor of Hyōgo Prefecture, Toshizō Ido, for her work.
 Kitamura was awarded the Order of the Rising Sun, 3rd Class, Gold Rays with Neck Ribbon (旭日中綬章, Kyokujitsu chūjushō) in 2004.